open-telemetry/opentelemetry-java-instrumentation/instrumentation-core/spring/starters/spring-starter/README.md

 # OpenTelemetry Spring Starter

-The OpenTelemetry Spring Starter for Java is a starter package that includes packages required to enable tracing using opentelemetry.
+The OpenTelemetry Spring Starter for Java is a starter package that includes packages required to enable tracing using OpenTelemetry.
 Check out [opentelemetry-spring-boot-autoconfigure](../../spring-boot-autoconfigure/README.md#features) for the list of supported libraries and features.

 This version is compatible with Spring Boot 2.0.